rachaelmburke/hivhospital/README.md

 The github repo contains the following relevant folders:

+1. Data:
-1. Data -- contains real data on Blantyre population from Blantrye census (files 'blantyre_cenus_by_q.rda' and 'cens_edit.rda').
-This also contains two "synthetic" (artificial) datasets for spine analyes; pre- and post- imputation.
+    Real data on Blantyre population from Blantrye census (files 'blantyre_cenus_by_q.rda' and 'cens_edit.rda').
+    Two "synthetic" (artificial) datasets for spine analyes; pre- and post- imputation.
+    A csv and rds summary of points in Supplementary Material graphs.
 2. Code -- contains Rmd files for the real analyses, the supplementary material and a slightly tweaked Rmd file that will run with included data.
-3. Knitted -- contains the above Rmd files but knitted to .html
-4. Figures -- contains pdfs of all figures and supplementary figures in the paper.
+3. Figures -- contains pdfs of all figures and supplementary figures in the paper.

 The synthetic datasets were created using "synthpop" package in R.  They are designed to facilitate understanding of our code and analysis but are not suitable for running accurate further analysis.
 See Nowok, B., Raab, G. M. & Dibben, C. synthpop: Bespoke Creation of Synthetic Data in R. Journal of Statistical Software 74, 1–26 (2016) for more detail.